wexnox/SocialMedia/documentation/breif.md

 1. [x] User with `@noroff.no` or `@stud.noroff.no` email can registerHandler profile
 2. [x] Registered user can login
-3. [ ] User can view a post content feed
+3. [x] User can view a post content feed
-4. [ ] User can filter the post content feed
+4. [x] User can filter the post content feed
-5. [ ] User can search the post content feed
+5. [x] User can searchPosts the post content feed
-6. [ ] User can view a post content item by ID
+6. [x] User can view a post content item by ID
-7. [ ] User can create a post content item
+7. [x] User can create a post content item
-8. [ ] User can update a post content item
+8. [x] User can update a post content item
-9. [ ] User can delete a post content item
+9. [x] User can delete a post content item

 ### Additional features